-· · · · · · · · · · · · · · · · · · ·

 between sectors Government of

 and levels and the State of

 articulation of Veracruz.

 strategies

 National

 Provide national Institute of

 and territorial Indigenous

 governments, as Peoples (INPI)

 well as other key

 rural development National

-actors, tools, Council of
+actors, tools, knowledge and Council of

-knowledge and access to Science and
+access to Science and

 successful Technology

 experiences that (CONACYT).

 can contribute to

 reducing poverty GEO center.

 in these

 territories.